Jinwen-XU/minimalist/README.md

 # `minimalist` bundle: write you documents in a simple and clear way

-**The whole series have been rewritten with `expl3`.
-Please note that the documentations are not yet up-to-date.
-The syntax of some commands have been changed since the last version, especially the declaration of theorem-like environments by `\CreateTheorem`.
-For the moment, you can refer to the documentation of the package `create-theorem`.**
+> **New documentations are being written and are expected to be completed by the end of 2023.
+In the meantime, only the core code would be included in TeX Live 2023 coming this April (old documentations have been removed from the distribution).**

 ## Introduction

-`minimalist` is a collection of styles and classes that helps you typesetting articles and books with a simple and clear design.
+`minimalist` is a collection of styles and classes that helps you to typeset articles and books with a simple and clear design.

 It mainly consists of two parts.

 - Main part:
     - `minimalist.sty` : interface of the main style
-        - `minimalist-plain.sty` : the plain style
+        - `minimalist-plain.sty` : the style "plain"
-        - `minimalist-classical.sty` : the classical style
+        - `minimalist-classical.sty` : the style "classical"
-        - `minimalist-flow.sty` : the flow style
+        - `minimalist-flow.sty` : the style "flow"
-        - `minimalist-stream.sty` : the stream style
+        - `minimalist-stream.sty` : the style "stream"
+        - ... and more styles to come (currently on schedule: "modern")
     - `minimart.cls` : class for typesetting articles
     - `minimbook.cls` : class for typesetting books

     They can be used with any major TeX engine.
-Currently they have native support to English, French, German, Italian, Portuguese (European and Brazilian) and Spanish typesetting.
+Currently, they have native support to English, French, German, Italian, Portuguese (European and Brazilian) and Spanish typesetting.